bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 	Running your own Lightning Node

+## Bitcoin Events Review
-Review of Past and Upcoming Bitcoin Events i.e. Bitcoin Miami
+i.e. Bitcoin Miami

-Photo Opportunity
+## Photo Opportunity
 Official Meetup Proof of Work photograph at block height/number nnn,nnn
+	- Remember to include an annalogue of the current block number(and date) in the photographs to create unbreakable event records
+	- Usse the satoshi masks or other face coverings for guests that might not want their faces in the images

 In Closing
-If you want further information on any topics discussed this evening or have other bitcoin questions then please be sure to complete a feedback form so that we can follow up with you and share additional resources.
+If you want further information on any topics discussed this evening or have other bitcoin questions then please be sure to complete a feedback form so that we can follow up with you and share additional resources in future.

 Next Meetup
 Date, time and venue plus any special features